 - Register with the Law School Admission Council's (LSAC) Credential Assembly Service (CAS).
 Information on this service is available at Seattle University School of Law or from the Law School Admission Council Web site.

 - Send transcripts of all your undergraduate work directly through LSAC's CAS.
 If admitted, you must submit an official transcript showing the award of a bachelor's degree prior to enrollment in the law school.

 - Arrange to have two (2) letters of recommendation submitted on your behalf.
 Of particular influence are evaluations from professors or professional colleagues who can comment on your ability to analyze complex material and to speak and write with fluency, economy and precision.
 Your references must be sent through the Law School Admission Council's CAS.
-Applicants may also submit one Evaulation through the LSAC.

 Additional procedures for international students.